 Sometimes adding a comment to a cell in Excel helps a lot in understanding the dataset.
 We may wish to filter the cells with comments attached to them, this way we can see all the cells having comments at once.
 In this article, I will show the procedures to filter cells with comments in Excel.

-Step-by-Step Procedures to Filter Cells with Comments in Excel
+How to Filter Cells with Comments in Excel: With Easy Steps

 In Excel 365, we have Notes and Comments.
 The comment section basically displays threaded comments.
 In the earlier versions, we used Comments instead of Notes.
 Here, I will demonstrate the stepwise procedure to filter cells with comments which are also applicable to Notes in Excel 365.
 I have used a dataset having Salesperson and Actual Sales.
 Also, a few of the cells contain notes which I will filter.

 - First, we need to include a Helper column Status in the dataset beside the column having comments.